-Course materials are carefully selected by your instructors with the intent and purpose to enrich your learning.
-Instructors will often expect that their students have appropriately explored textbook materials prior to the inclass lecture/discussion and these materials are also frequently used to supply important course information that is not covered during class time.
-Therefore, it is critical to student success for students to fully utilize and secure access to all course materials no later than the end of the first week of class.
-If you are unable to purchase your textbooks, please speak with your instructor about FSU's Open Educational Resources: http://guides.lib.fsu.edu/oer.
+Course materials are carefully selected by your instructors to enrich your learning.
+Instructors will often expect that students have explored textbook materials prior to the in-class lecture/discussion, and these materials are also frequently used to supply course information that is not covered during class time.
+Therefore, it is critical for students to obtain access to all course materials no later than the end of the first week of class.
+If you are unable to purchase your textbooks, please speak with your instructor about FSU's Open Educational Resources: guides.lib.fsu.edu/oer.

 Your required course materials may be found by viewing the Buy Textbook/Materials link found within your My Classes - My Class Schedule page of Student Central.
-You may choose to buy your textbook/materials directly from the FSU Bookstore or through other resources (e.g. online stores, social media or various smart phone apps) but you should carefully note the ISBN# so that you purchase the correct text.
+You may choose to buy your textbook/materials directly from the FSU Bookstore or through other resources but you should carefully note the ISBN# so that you purchase the correct text.

-What is IncludED?
-IncludED is a partnership between Student Business Services and the FSU Bookstore that allows you to rent or purchase digital textbooks at a reduced cost.
+The Follett Access Program: Follet Access is a partnership between Student Business Services and the FSU Bookstore that allows you to rent or purchase digital textbooks at a reduced cost.
 The charge is posted directly to your MyFSU Tuition and Fees bill and can be paid along with your other University charges or using financial aid.
-For more information on IncludED see: https://studentbusiness.fsu.edu/how-pay/included-textbook-program.
+If you take a class that participates in Follett Access, you will be enrolled in the program automatically.
+For more information on Follett Access see: studentbusiness.fsu.edu/how-pay/follett-access-textbook-program.